duckdb/duckdb-web/community_extensions/documentation.md

 ### YAML Descriptor

-Structure of the YAML descritor is as follow:
+The structure of the YAML descriptor is as follow:

 | Field | Description |
 |--|--|